Exponential-wrapped distributions on symmetric spaces

 \section{Introduction}

-Assume $X_1,..,X_n$ are i.i.d random variables on a Riemannian manifold $(\mathcal{M},g)$ such that the law of $X$ has a density $f$ with $g$ the Riemannian metric.
-There are various approaches to estimate $f$ from $n$ i.i.d data including histograms, orthogonal series, kernel approaches, and mixture models.
-Kernels and mixture estimators rely on families of parametric probability distributions on $\mathcal{M}$.
-This article provides a way to explicitly construct such families on a large class of Riemannian manifolds: non compact Riemannian symmetric spaces.

-On most manifolds, kernels and mixture estimators are more convenient to implement in practice than histograms and orthogonal series.
-For histograms, the main difficulty is to construct appropriate tessellations of the manifold $(\mathcal{M},g)$, which guarantee convergence as the number of samples $n$ goes to infinity, and which can be computed with a reasonable algorithmic complexity.
-Even on simple examples like the hyperbolic space, where there exists numerous regular tessellations, histograms appear to be an impractical solution.

-Orthogonal series approaches rely on estimating scalar products between the density $f$ and a set of functions, commonly corresponding to the eigenfunctions of the Laplace-Beltrami operator.
-This strategy enables one to obtain convergence rates adapted to the order of differentiability of the density $f$~\citep{hendriks1990nonparametric}.
-This method is particularly adapted to manifolds in which the spectrum of the Laplacian is countable and its eigenfunctions have explicit expressions.
-This is the case for the torus and sphere, but not for non-compact manifolds, such as the hyperbolic space, where the spectrum of the Laplacian is continuous.
-Estimation of $f$ then requires estimating an uncountable number of coefficients, with no clear approach for producing an accurate approximation that can be practically implemented.

-A primary challenge for kernels and mixture models is to construct families of distributions on the manifold $(\mathcal{M},g)$ whose densities have explicit expressions.
-A seemingly simple candidate family includes distributions whose densities with respect to the Riemannian measure are normalized indicator functions
+Density estimation on manifolds has been the subject of theoretical studies for several decades \citep{hall1987kernel,hendriks1990nonparametric,kim1998deconvolution,pelletier2005kernel,huckemann2010mobius}.
+More recently, probability densities on manifolds have also become tools of major interest in applied data science, from classification of video data on Grassmannian manifolds \citep{turaga2011statistical,slama2015accurate}, to modeling of hierachical structures on hyperbolic spaces \citep{ding2020deep,mathieu2019continuous}.
+An important difficulty is to define statistical models adapted to practical use for broad classes of manifolds; much of the focus has been on developing methods for specific manifolds, such as the sphere \citep{fisher1953dispertion,hauberg2018gaussian,kato2020shogo}.
+On a Riemannian manifold, a seemingly simple candidate family includes distributions whose densities with respect to the Riemannian measure are the normalized indicator functions